-Rear Adm.
-Galinis is a native of Delray Beach, Fla.
+Rear Admiral William Galinis is a native of Delray Beach, Florida.
 He is a 1983 graduate of the U.S. Naval Academy where he received a Bachelor of Science degree in Electrical Engineering.
 He holds a Master of Science in Electrical Engineering from the Naval Post Graduate School.

 Galinis has received various personal and campaign awards, including the Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal and Navy and Marine Corps Achievement Medal.